pollfish/docs/android/google-play.md

 <br/>
 #### **12.3.
 Get notified when a Pollfish survey is completed**

 You can be notified when a user completed a survey.
-With this notification, publisher can also get informed about the type of survey, money earned from that survey in USD cents and other info around the survey such us LOI and IR.
+With this notification, publisher can also get informed about the type of survey, money earned from that survey in USD cents and other info around the survey such as LOI and IR.

 Just import: